m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Storage Path**: Ensure that the path specified for saving images is correct and writable by Home Assistant.
+- Storage Path: Ensure that the path specified for saving images (`cam_frames_path`) is correct and writable by Home Assistant.
-- **Disk Space**: Verify that there is sufficient disk space available for storing images.
+- Disk Space: Verify that there is sufficient disk space available for storing images.
-- **Organizing by Day**: If organizing by day is enabled, ensure that the directory structure is being created properly.
+- File Permissions: Check that Home Assistant has the necessary permissions to write to the specified directory.
-- **Logs**: Check Home Assistant logs for any errors related to file saving or permissions.
+- Logs: Check Home Assistant logs for any errors related to file saving or permissions.

 ## 9. Motion Detection Not Working Properly

-**Symptom**: System does not detect motion or detects it too frequently/infrequently.
+**Symptom**: The system does not detect motion or detects it too frequently/infrequently.

 **Solution**:

-- **Adjust Motion Detection Parameters**:
-  - `motion_detection_min_area`: Increase if there are too many false positives.
-  - `motion_detection_history_size`: Adjust to fine-tune dynamic thresholding.
+- Adjust Sensitivity Settings:
-  - `motion_detection_interval`: Ensure it's set to an appropriate value for your needs.
-- **Lighting Conditions**: Maintain consistent lighting to improve detection accuracy.
-- **Camera Quality**: Use a higher resolution camera for better image processing.

-**Example Code Snippet**:
+  - `local_sensitivity_level`: Change the sensitivity level in the device configuration to better suit your environment.
+- Verify Camera Feed: Ensure that the camera feed is providing clear images.
+Blurry or low-quality images can affect motion detection accuracy.
+- Consistent Environment: Ensure that there are no repetitive movements in the environment (like a rotating fan) that could affect motion detection.

 ## 10. High CPU Usage